 The patient who received the new skull suffers from a condition that thickens the bone structure, particularly that of the skull.
 "The condition initially manifests itself in severe headaches," Verweij explains.
 "The thickening of the skull puts the brain under increasing pressure.
 Ultimately, she slowly lost her vision and started to suffer from motor coordination impairment.
 It was only a matter of time before other essential brain functions would have been impaired and she would have died.
 So intensive surgery was inevitable, but until now there was no effective treatment for such patients."
 Verweij performed the operation together with orthodontic surgeon Dr. Marvick Muradin.
 Plastic skull

 Before introducing this clinical application, Verweij gained extensive experience with reconstructions and the 3D printing of partial skull implants.
 In certain cases, for example when the brain swells up after an accident, often part of the skull is temporarily removed to reduce the pressure on the brain.
 The removed part is later reintroduced or replaced by an implant.
 "We used to create an implant by hand in the operating theater using a kind of cement, but those implants did not have a very good fit," says Verweij.
-"Now we can use 3D printing to ensure that these components are an exact fit.
+"Now we can use 3D printing technology to ensure that these components are an exact fit.
 This has major advantages, not only cosmetically but also because patients often have better brain function compared with the old method."
 Together with an Australian company, Anatomics

 UMC Utrecht is now able to help other patients with such conditions as well.
 This technique can also be used for patients with other bone deformities, to reconstruct skull that have been severely damaged in an accident, or due to tumors.